gtiwari333/spring-boot-web-application-sample/README.md

 ### Intro
 This is a simple micro blogging application where you can post a note/blog and other can view it.

-The default username/passwords are listed on : g.t.app.Application.initData, which are:
+The default username/passwords are listed on : gt.app.Application.initData, which are:

 - system/pass
 - user1/pass